TOURS & GROUP VISITS

 Docent-led tours are not available on certain dates.
 Please check the Museum calendar to confirm availability.

-Group visits may be led by a docent (if requested) or may be self-guided by a teacher or group leader.
+Group visits of the Museum’s Collection and free Exhibitions may be led by a docent, if requested, or may be self-guided by a teacher or group leader.

 Docent-led tours can be customized for all ages and interests and are adaptable for visitors with special needs.
 Please indicate your group’s unique needs and interests when scheduling your visit.